Note: this list of places includes island features such as summits, but not islands as such.

-BarnacuillewHillBarr na Coilleadh A name in Irish also Barnakillue an extra name in English(Ir.
-Barr na Coilleadh [logainm.ie], 'top of the wood')MayoCounty, in Binnion List, Graphitic, seni-pelitic schists & marble Bedrock
+BarnacuillewHillBarr na Coilleadh A name in Irish, also Barnakillue an extra name in English(Ir.
+Barr na Coilleadh [logainm.ie], 'top of the wood')MayoCounty in Connacht Province, in Binnion List, Graphitic, seni-pelitic schists & marble Bedrock

 Height:260mOS 1:50k Mapsheet: 22Grid Reference: F81052 37530 Place visited by 11 members.
 Recently by: magnumpig, Fergalh, Peter Walker, Garmin, chalky, IncaHoots, shadow100, sandman, maxim, eoincarey, Big-Foot I have visited this place: NO (You need to be a logged-in member to change this.)

 This hill is unnamed on OS maps.
 The names Lengad (recte Glengad) or Dooncarton and Barnacuille (recte Barnacuillew) which appear on the Discovery map are townlands.
 Barnacuillew is derived from Ir.
 Barr na Coilleadh [logainm.ie], 'top of the wood', and is therefore likely to have referred originally to a hill.
 William Bald's map of Co.
 Mayo (1830) gives the name Gubbin (prob.
 Ir.
 Gobán, 'little beak') for the SW spur which corresponds to the 233m spot height.

 Barr na Coilleadh is the 1258th highest place in Ireland.
-Trackback: http://mountainviews.ie/summit/993/
+Linkback: https://mountainviews.ie/summit/993/